nixrajput/flutter_carousel_widget/CONTRIBUTING.md

-# Contributing to the Flutter_Carousel_Widget Package
+# Contributing to the `flutter_carousel_widget` Package

-We appreciate your interest in contributing to the Flutter_Carousel_Widget Package built with Dart and Flutter.
+We appreciate your interest in contributing to the `flutter_carousel_widget` package built with Dart and Flutter.
 By contributing, you help make this project better and more accessible for others.
 Please take a moment to review the following guidelines to ensure a smooth and collaborative development process.

 ## Code of Conduct